line/line-bot-sdk-perl/README.md

 Gets the number of messages sent with the `/bot/message/multicast` endpoint.

 The number of messages retrieved by this operation does not include the number of messages sent from LINE@ Manager.

 - date

+    Date the messages were sent

+        Format: yyyyMMdd (Example: 20191231)
+        Timezone: UTC+9

+## `get_number_of_sent_broadcast_messages($date)`

+Gets the number of messages sent with the `/bot/message/broadcast` endpoint.

+The number of messages retrieved by this operation does not include the number of messages sent from LINE Official Account Manager.

+- date